MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security.md

 ## Security design considerations

-An enterprise must have visibility into what's happening within their technical cloud estate.
+An organization must have visibility into what's happening within their technical cloud estate.
 Security monitoring and audit logging of Azure platform services is a key component of a scalable framework.

 ### Platform security design considerations